BrowserBox/BrowserBox/README.md

 **With containers**

-If you want to use Docker, the VF docker hub image is your best bet.
+If you want to use Docker, the BB docker hub image is your best bet.

 **Without containers**